bids-standard/bids-specification/src/04-modality-specific-files/10-microscopy.md

 sub-01 mus musculus C57BL/6J RRID:IMSR_JAX:000664
 sub-02 mus musculus C57BL/6J RRID:IMSR_JAX:000664
 ```

+Additional optional columns in `participants.tsv` MAY be used to describe other subjects' attributes.

 ## Photos of the samples (`*_photo.<extension>`)
 Photos of the tissue sample, overview microscopy scans or blockface images from cutting